 International Dot Day is celebrated on September 15, and was established to celebrate creativity, courage, and collaboration.
 It's also a great day to foster self-expression.
-It all started with the book "The Dot" by Peter Reynolds, which we will read on Saturday, September 17.
+It all started with the book "The Dot" by Peter Reynolds, which we will read this month.
 Here are some discussion starters to share with your child when you read "The Dot" together.

 How does Vashti feel about drawing?

 What did her teacher tell her to do?
 Why do you think she told her that?

 How did Vashti feel about what her teacher did to the drawing?